Manhunt Underway For Suspect In Attack On French Christmas Market

 "Young men from the apartment block said they knew him as someone who seemed destabilized by his time in prison.
 'You can just tell,' said one, lightly touching the side of his head.
 They, too, feared being publicly named because the gunman is still being hunted by police."

 The massive Strasbourg Christmas market is one of Europe's most famous — it's been held annually since 1570, according to the city.
-It receives some two million visitors a year, Cigainero says.
+It receives some 2 million visitors a year, Cigainero says.

 In 2000, French and German authorities foiled a plot to bomb the market on New Year's Eve.
 The five accused conspirators, who were living in Frankfurt, Germany, were allegedly linked to al-Qaida; four men were ultimately convicted of conspiracy to murder.